bchainhub/well-known/README.md

 #### `GET https://coreblockchain.net/.well-known/tokens/:token.json`

-Retrieves detailed information for a specific token.
+Retrieves detailed information for a specific token from the main network.

 **Parameters:**